makersacademy/acebook-rails-template/docs/deployment-heroku.md

 worker: bundle exec rake jobs:work
 ```

 Once our app deployed on Heroku, we realised that our tables weren't created as expected.
-We will explain in [Heroku on CLI](https://github.com/ChocolatineMathou/acebook-PushMePullYou/blob/master/docs/deployment-heroku.md#heroku-cli) how we solved this issue.
+We will explain in [Heroku CLI](https://github.com/ChocolatineMathou/acebook-PushMePullYou/blob/master/docs/deployment-heroku.md#heroku-cli) how we solved this issue.

 ## Deploy